-If the student considers that there has been an arithmetical error in calculating her/his final grade, she/he may request a "recheck".
-In this case, the KPE Final Grade Recheck form should be completed by the student and submitted to the course instructor within six months of the publication of final grades.
+If the student considers that there has been an arithmetical error in calculating their final grade, they may request a "recheck".
+In this case, the KPE Request for Re-Check of Final Course Grade form should be completed by the student and submitted to the course instructor within six months of the posting of the final grade on the student web service.
 The student should indicate precisely where the error is considered to have occurred.
 A general request for rechecking every piece of evaluation, without substantiation, will not be considered.